SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

    setInterval(logMemoryUsage, MEMORY_LOG_INTERVAL);
    ```

-   When you are using the `cacheSizeMemory` configuration property (which requires `ssrFeatureToggles.limitCacheByMemory` to be set to `true`), you do not need to estimate the V8 engine's memory allocation for the cache entry of specific pages.
+   When you are using the `cacheSizeMemory` configuration property, you do not need to estimate the V8 engine's memory allocation for the cache entry of specific pages.
 However, if you are curious, you can do so by running the following command:

    ```bash
    # `curl` to make a HTTP request to the page